Learn to Hunt

 The State Hygienic Laboratory at the University of Iowa is also a great resource and offers a number of documents for private wells.
 "Reading your water analysis report" is a document that can help you understand how to interpret private drinking water analysis reports based on their testing services.

 First and most important - stop consuming the water and find an alternative source for all of your consumable water needs.
 This can be bottled water, a neighboring water supply that is known safe, water from a public water supply like a neighboring town or city, or water that has been properly treated for the contaminants present in the water.

 Then you should determine what the best short term and long term solutions are for your safe drinking water needs.
 Your options are to use bottled water for all consumable water needs, providing adequate water treatment at one or more drinking water taps, rehabilitation or renovation of the well or water system so that it provides safe water, connection to a known safe water supply, or replacement of your existing water supply.

-One last important point to consider is that all water treatment devices require ongoing maintenance, monitoring and testing to ensure that they are properly treating the water.
-The maintenance intervals and cost vary with each specific treatment device.
+One last important point to consider is that all water treatment devices require ongoing maintenance, monitoring, and testing to ensure that they are properly treating the water.
+The maintenance intervals and cost of maintenance vary with each specific treatment device.
 Make sure to inquire about ongoing maintenance schedules and the true cost of ownership when you discuss your water treatment options.

 To learn more about water treatment device options, please look at the information on the following links:

 Water Supply Engineering Section

 502 E. 9th Street, Des Moines, IA 50319-0034